-A detailed ground magnetic survey was conducted in the quarter over a small annexed portion of the license located just east of the Letlhakane Mine which up till now was not studied in detail.
+A detailed ground magnetic survey was conducted also conducted over a small annexed portion of the license located just east of the Letlhakane Mine which up till now was not studied in detail.
 This was to investigate some subtle kimberlite anomalies in the regional aeromagnetic data, and also to map out any ancient paleo-channels within the area.
-A total of 49 north-south regular lines and 1 tie line (oriented east-west for levelling purposes) were completed, covering 201-line kilometres in total.
-The average length of the regular and tie lines was 4 km and 2.4 km respectively.
-The number of magnetic points recorded was 53,487 and the grid area was 9.5 km2.
 The results for this ground magnetic survey conclude there is no potential for either a kimberlite or a diamondiferous paleo-channel within this part of the license, as the paleo-flow direction is in the wrong direction to source diamonds from the Letlhakane mine.
-Further to this, it was determined that some paleo-channels are infilled with basalt which is older than the kimberlites in the area.
 As such no further work is warranted and hence this small annexed area has been wholly relinquished.